Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes

 \begin{example} Let $\Delta = \langle x_1x_2x_3, x_3x_4x_5\rangle$, $W = \{x_3\}$ and $\chi$ be the coloring of $\Delta|_W$ given by $W = W_1 = \{x_3\}$, so $|\overline{W}| = 4$.
 Then ${\rm link}_{\Delta}(\emptyset)=\Delta|_{\overline{W}} = \langle x_1x_2, x_4x_5\rangle$, which is not vertex decomposable.
 Thus $\Delta$ with this coloring does not fit the conditions of Theorem \ref{vertexDecomposable}.
 Indeed, $\Delta_\chi = \langle x_4x_5y_1, x_1x_2y_1, x_3x_4x_5, x_1x_2x_3\rangle$ is not vertex decomposable. \end{example}

-As noted in \cite{FH}, it is not necessarily the number of whiskers but rather their configuration that determines the sequentially Cohen-Macaulayness of the resulting ideals.
+As noted in \cite{FH}, it is not necessarily the number of whiskers but rather their configuration that determines whether the resulting ideal is sequentially Cohen-Macaulay.
 A similar phenomenon occurs in our setting.
 In particular, given any coloring of $\Delta$, if $\chi$ is its restriction to all but one color class, then $\Delta_\chi$ is vertex decomposable.

-\begin{corollary} Let $\Delta$ be a simplicial complex on the vertex set $V = \{x_1,\ldots,x_n\}$ and let $\chi$ be an $s$-coloring of $\Delta$ given by $V = V_1 \cup \cdots \cup V_s$.
+\begin{corollary} Let $\Delta$ be a simplicial complex on the vertex set $V = \{x_1,\ldots,x_n\}$, and let $\chi$ be an $s$-coloring of $\Delta$ given by $V = V_1 \cup \cdots \cup V_s$.
 For each $i =1,\ldots,s$, let $\chi_i$ be the induced partial coloring of $\Delta|_{Y_i}$ given by $Y_i = V_1 \cup \cdots V_{i-1} \cup V_{i+1} \cup \cdots V_s$.
 Then $\Delta_{\chi_i}$ is vertex decomposable for each $i=1,\ldots,s$. \end{corollary}

 \begin{proof} It suffices to prove the statement for $i=1$.
 Let $Y_1 = V_2 \cup \cdots \cup V_s$ be the induced partial coloring of $\Delta$ given by $\chi_1$.
 Then $\overline{Y_1} = V_1$.
 Since $\chi$ is a coloring, if $\sigma \in \Delta$ and $\sigma \subseteq V_1$, then $|\sigma| \leq 1$.
 Then for any $\mu \subseteq Y$, ${\rm link}_{\Delta}(\mu)|_{V_1}$ is either the simplicial complex $\{\emptyset\}$ or a zero-dimensional simplex.
 Because these simplicial complexes are vertex decomposable, Theorem \ref{vertexDecomposable} implies the desired result. \end{proof}